danburd/blog/content/posts/2024-06-19/index.md

     hiddenInSingle: true
 ---

 There are 25 public elementary schools in Arlington, VA.
 20 are neighborhood schools and 5 are "[option schools](https://www.apsva.us/schools-programs/#es-options)," for which parents can enter a lottery to enroll their child.
 There are two Spanish immersion schools, one Montessori school, one "[Expeditionary School](https://en.wikipedia.org/wiki/Expeditionary_learning_schools)", and one "[Traditional School](https://ats.apsva.us/)."
+There are also option programs at the middle and high school level.

 I've often viewed these option schools with dismay; not necessarily because of the education they provide, but because of the impact they have on other schools.
-These impacts had been rarely discussed, but they have recently been subject to scrutiny following [a proposal to spend approximately $40 million](https://go.boarddocs.com/vsba/arlington/Board.nsf/files/D5XLTW5568A2/$file/G-2%20School%20Board%20Proposed%20FY2025-34%20CIP%20Supt%20Prop%20CIP%20Presentation%20(Rev.%20060524%201126%20am).pdf#page=67) to renovate a building for the Montessori school's usage.
+These repercussions had been rarely discussed, but they have recently been subject to scrutiny following [a proposal to spend approximately $40 million](https://go.boarddocs.com/vsba/arlington/Board.nsf/files/D5XLTW5568A2/$file/G-2%20School%20Board%20Proposed%20FY2025-34%20CIP%20Supt%20Prop%20CIP%20Presentation%20(Rev.%20060524%201126%20am).pdf#page=67) to renovate a building for the Montessori school's usage.
 This will drain Arlington's already limited funds, which could alternatively be spent to fix its crumbling neighborhood schools.

 {{< figresize o=720x src="files/drew.jpg" caption="Dr. Charles R. Drew Elementary, a neighborhood school, had its roof leak recently." >}}